Resources

 How to Make a Competitive Home Offer

-Buying a home can feel daunting, not only for first-timers but for experienced buyers, too.
-Learning about a competitive home offer is a good way to familiarize yourself with home buying procedures and also gives you a little more confidence going into the process.
+Buying a home can be daunting, not only for first-timers but for experienced buyers, too.
+Learning the details of how to make a competitive home offer gives you the confidence you need going into the home buying process

-Use this guide to familiarize yourself with what components are needed for a successful home offer and how it affects your negotiating powers with the home seller.
+Use this guide to familiarize yourself with what’s involved in a successful home offer and how it affects your negotiating powers with the home seller.

-Before making an offer on a home, there are a few things you’ll have to take care of, especially if you’re a first-time home buyer and just starting to learn the process.
-Ultimately, the goal is to craft an offer that’s beneficial for you while at the same time making it easy for the seller to say yes.
+Before making an offer on a home, there are a few things you’ll have to take care of, especially if you’re a first-time home buyer learning the process.
+Ultimately, the goal is to craft an offer that’s beneficial for you while making it easy for the seller to say yes.
 So, it’s essential to start with a good foundation.

-You may have tucked away a down payment and money for other costs, but if it’s not readily available, then it isn’t working in your favor.
+You may have money tucked away for a down payment, but it's not working in your favor unless it’s readily available.
 If making a competitive offer is your goal, don’t ask the seller to wait any longer than necessary to hand over the keys.

 • A down payment